uaem-na/donations-tracker/README.md

 ### Running locally

 Set up the `.env` file in the root directory based on `.env.sample` file.

+To run the application locally, you need to have docker and docker compose installed.

+It is recommended to run Docker in rootless mode on supported platforms.
+If you are developing on Windows, you may want to use WSL2 to run Docker.
+Follow this [guide](https://docs.docker.com/desktop/windows/wsl/) to set up Docker in WSL2.

+Also, you will need the following API keys from Google Cloud Platform:
-As of writing, you only need to provide your own Google Maps API key and Google Map ID for local development.
+* Google Maps API key
+* Google Geocode API key
+* Google Maps ID

+Follow this [Google maps documentation](https://developers.google.com/maps/documentation/javascript/get-api-key) to get your API key.

 Follow this [Google maps documentation](https://developers.google.com/maps/documentation/get-map-id) to get your map id.